Brown Environmental Leadership Lab (BELL): Rhode Island

 Spending Money

-You will have access to the Brown University dining halls and we encourage you to eat all meals there.
 All program activities, excursions and meals while both on and off campus are free of charge so the need for spending money will be minimal.
-However, if you want to make purchases at the Brown Bookstore or local shops, or dine at local restaurants during your free time, spending money may be necessary.
+You will have access to the Brown University dining halls and we encourage you to eat meals there.
+However, if you want to make purchases at the Brown Bookstore or local shops, or dine at local restaurants during your free time, those can be purchased with cash or, in most cases, credit or debit cards.

-Students and their parents/guardians are required to coordinate transportation to and from Brown’s campus.
+Students and their parent(s)/guardian(s) are required to coordinate transportation to and from Brown’s campus.
 Brown Pre-College is unable to provide transportation or coordinate travel assistance.
+Please consider purchasing travel insurance if you are flying to campus, and please check in with your airline well in advance to confirm that you have the proper documentation and identification necessary to travel.

 Flight Purchase